 Many of the units of study in the BA (Media and Communications) involve production work or non-traditional assignments, such as websites, news pieces, radio pieces, feature stories, campaign related materials.
 This will mean working in computer labs, and radio/TV studios.
 This work is often done in groups and can be very intensive.
 Our approach is not just skills based vocational training, rather we strive for ‘praxis’, a theoretically informed approach to practical problems and issues.
 Other units will draw on more traditional assignment work such as debates and essays.
 All forms are designed to enhance autonomous thinking, practical competency, and critical analysis abilities in our students.
 The majority of lecturers and tutors who teach in each areas are media practitioners with extensive experience in the relevant industries.
-To judge our practical work see our Showcase page.

 I'm only interested in working in TV/print journalism/public relations.
 Is this the right course for me?

 Unlike many other communications degrees the BA (Media) does not require students to specialise in one medium or industry area.
 This is largely because the convergence of the traditionally separate domains of print, radio and television in the online environment means that all future media practitioners will need to have basic skills in sourcing, producing and editing audio, audio visual and print material.
 The focus in this degree is on learning generic skills and learning to apply those skills differently depending on the vocational context.
 It is a degree designed to produce graduates capable of working across any area of the media industries, with an emphasis on journalism and public relations.